Horsedeal ransomware removal instructions

-Discovered by malware researcher S!Ri, Horsedeal is a malicious program, classified as ransomware.
-Systems infected with it have their data encrypted, followed by ransom demands for the decryption.
-During the encryption, all affected files are appended with the ".horsedeal" extension.
-For example, a file originally titled something like "1.jpg" would appear as "1.jpg.horsedeal".
-After this process is complete, a text file - "#Decryption#.txt" is dropped onto the desktop, the wallpaper of which is also changed by Horsedeal ransomware.
+Discovered by malware researcher S!Ri, Horsedeal is a malicious program classified as ransomware.
+Systems infected with Horsedeal suffer data encryption and ransom demands are then issued for recovery of files.
+During encryption, all affected files are appended with the ".horsedeal" extension.
+For example, a file originally titled "1.jpg" would appear as "1.jpg.horsedeal".
+After this process is complete, a text file ("#Decryption#.txt") is stored on the desktop.
+The desktop wallpaper is also changed by Horsedeal ransomware.

-The text file contains the ransom note.
-It informs victims that their files have been encrypted.
+The text file contains the ransom message, which informs victims that their files have been encrypted.
 To learn how to decrypt their data, the message states that users must establish contact with Horsedeal's developers.
 This can be done via ICQ or Jabber instant messaging platforms.
-There are instructions provided how to install and create an account in Jabber (Pidgin instant messaging client).
-If these directions are unclear, victims are told to search for installation tutorials on YouTube.
-The note ends with warnings, alerting users that renaming the encrypted files and/or attempting to decrypt them with third party software - may result in permanent data loss, i.e. render it undecryptable.
-Unfortunately, in most cases of ransomware infections, decryption is impossible without the interference of cyber criminals responsible.
-It might be viable, if the malware in question has bugs/flaws and/or is still in development.
-Whatever the case, it is expressly advised against communicating with and/or meeting the ransom demands of criminals.
-Often, despite paying - victims do not receive the promised decryption tools/software.
-Therefore, not only does their data remain encrypted but they also experience significant financial losses.
-To prevent Horsedeal from further encryptions it must be removed from the operating system.
-However, removal will not restore already affected files.
-The only possible solution is recovering the data from a backup.
-Given, if one was created before the infection and was stored in a separate location.
+Instructions are provided about how to install Jabber and create an account (Pidgin instant messaging client).
+If these directions seem unclear, victims are urged to search for installation tutorials on YouTube.
+The message ends with warnings, which alert users that renaming encrypted files and/or attempting to decrypt them with third party software can result in permanent data loss (i.e., render files undecryptable).
+Unfortunately, in most cases of ransomware infections, decryption is impossible without the involvement of the cyber criminals responsible, unless the malware in question has bugs/flaws or is still in development.
+Whatever the case, you are strongly advised against communicating with and/or meeting the ransom demands of these criminals.
+Despite paying, victims do not receive the promised decryption tools/software.
+Their data remains encrypted and they also experience significant financial loss.
+To prevent further encryption from Horsedeal, it must be removed from the operating system, however, removal will not restore already affected files.
+The only solution is to recover data from a backup, if one was made before the infection and was stored in a separate location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Ransomware is designed to encrypt files and demand payment for decryption tools/software.
-Oled, Adair, Removeme2020 and Jenkins are a few examples of such malicious programs.
-However, they are far from identical; main differences include, the cryptographic algorithm they use (symmetric or asymmetric) and the ransom size.
+Oled, Adair, Removeme2020 and Jenkins are some examples of these malicious programs.
+Note, however, that they are far from identical.
+Main differences include the cryptographic algorithm they use (symmetric or asymmetric) and ransom size.
 The sums usually vary between three and four digits (in USD).
-Cyber criminals tend to prefer cryptocurrencies (though other digital currencies may be used), as transactions of them are difficult/impossible to trace.
-To protect files from data encrypting and damaging attacks, it is recommended to store backups in remote servers and/or unplugged storage devices.
+Cyber criminals tend to prefer cryptocurrencies (though other digital currencies might be used), since these transactions are difficult/impossible to trace.
+To protect files from data encryption and damaging attacks, you are advised to store backups on remote servers and/or unplugged storage devices.
 Ideally, multiple backup copies should be kept in several different locations.

 How did ransomware infect my computer?